Community Assistance, Recovery and Empowerment (CARE) Act Program

 How do I start the process?
 Who can file a petition?

 The CARE Act process begins by a qualified petitioner filing a petition with the Superior Court.
 Qualified petitioners include family members, someone residing with the individual, clinicians, first responders, and other providers.
-For more information on starting the process, please refer to the Superior Court of California County of San Diego CARE Act webpage.
+For more information on starting the process, please refer to the Superior Court of California County of San Diego CARE Act webpage or call the Legal Aid Society of San Diego 1-877-734-3258 (option 6).

 How long does someone participate in the CARE Act program?